ronilaukkarinen/mastodon-bird-ui/README.md

 ### Thread lines

-There is currently no proper thread support in replies on Mastodon core.
-There's an [issue](https://github.com/mastodon/mastodon/issues/19570#issuecomment-1493057424) about it that I have commented.
-You should also see the discussion on issue [#4](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/4#issuecomment-1493274306).
+There is support for threads available for the nightly version since ([see PR #24549](https://github.com/mastodon/mastodon/pull/24549)) and if you want to use the native threaded lines, just use main branch from Mastodon.
+There's a related [issue](https://github.com/mastodon/mastodon/issues/19570#issuecomment-1493057424) about it that I have commented.
+You should also see the discussion on a Mastodon Bird UI issue [#4](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/4#issuecomment-1493274306).

+If you are using 4.1.2, 4.1.3 or 4.1.4 **stable** tag version, you can implement threads with these steps:

 1. Implement [this](https://github.com/mastodon/mastodon/compare/main...ronilaukkarinen:mastodon:feat-thread-lines).
 Tested and online at [mementomori.social](https://mementomori.social).
 This changes the HTML structure so that creating threaded lines is possible.
+2. Rebuild assets
-2. Enable Mastodon Bird UI 1.3.8 or later
+3. Enable Mastodon Bird UI 1.3.8 or later
-3. It works!

 ### Micro-interactions